Search over 9 Australian Silky Terrier dogs across Australia

 Origins

-The Silky breed was developed in Australia back in the 1800s.
-The breeders were looking to create a dog that had the well-built structure of an Aussie.
-The breed also needed to have the colour and personality of the Yorkshire Terrier.
+Developed in Australia in the 1800s, breeders aimed to create a dog with the robust structure of an Aussie and the color and personality of a Yorkie.

 Key Characteristics Of Australian Silky Terriers